PrestoOverture/octopath_chatbot/README.md

 It can be run anywhere on your Google Colab with your OpenAI API key read in the Secrets.

 # Usage
-Downland the 'octopath_chatbot.ipynb' to your Google Drive.
+Downland the [octopath_chatbot.ipynb] to your Google Drive.
 Keep running cells until the last one, where is the chatbot.